NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/google-cloud/index.md

 ## Task 1 - Use Google Cloud Function to import log data into Google BigQuery

-After you configured Cloudflare Logpush to send your logs to a Google Cloud Storage bucket, your log data updates every five minutes by default.
+After you configured Khulnasoft Logpush to send your logs to a Google Cloud Storage bucket, your log data updates every five minutes by default.

 Google BigQuery makes data available for both querying using Structured Query Language (SQL) and for configuring as a data source for the Google Data Studio reporting engine.
 BigQuery is a highly scalable cloud database where SQL queries run quite fast.

 Importing data from Google Cloud Storage into Google BigQuery requires creating a function using Google Cloud Function and running it in the Google Cloud Shell.
-This function triggers every time new Cloudflare log data is uploaded to your Google Cloud Storage bucket.
+This function triggers every time new Khulnasoft log data is uploaded to your Google Cloud Storage bucket.

 ### Clone and deploy a Google Cloud Function

-To a create a cloud function to import data from Google Cloud Storage into Google BigQuery, you will need the following GitHub repository from Cloudflare: https://github.com/cloudflare/GCS-To-Big-Query.
+To a create a cloud function to import data from Google Cloud Storage into Google BigQuery, you will need the following GitHub repository from Khulnasoft: https://github.com/cloudflare/GCS-To-Big-Query.

 To clone and deploy the cloud function: